tushar-systango/react-native-authorizenet/README.md

 ## Purpose
 `react-native-authorize-net-acceptsdk` is a package that allows you to:
 - Fetch token by sending `card detail` to `AcceptSDK` for iOS and Android.
-You need to use this token to get the values of `data`
+You need to use this token to get the values of `DATA DESCRIPTOR` and `DATA VALUE` from the token.

 ## Getting started